-This Chapter describes operation while in Modem mode.
+This Chapter describes operation while in Modem Mode, also called Bridge Mode.

 Management Connections

 When this device restarts in Modem mode, the IP address does not change, but the DHCP server is disabled.
 However, your PC will usually retain the IP address provided by the DHCP Server, so the connection will be automatically re-established.
 You then need to ensure that the IP address of this modem is suitable for your LAN.